 EPSRC IAA Innovation competition

 Early Career Researchers funds to create impact from your research are available on an ongoing basis.
-Double the number of awards now available: at least 15 awards to be made in 2024!
+At least 15 awards to be made in 2025!

 Image